Bacon's Castle |

 (1862 - 1865), Ingersoll

-A Union battery located on Grays Creek at the James River, opposite Jamestown Island.
+A Union battery located above the mouth of Gray's Creek on the James River, opposite Jamestown Island.
 No remains.
-Area is within the Colonial National Historic Park (NPS) boundary.
+Area is within the Colonial National Historic Park - Jamestowne (NPS) boundary.

 Fort Powhatan

 Fort at Hood's Bluff, or Fort Hood (1), was built in 1781 after the British attack on Richmond, over the site of a local militia two-gun work called Hood's Battery (1779 - 1781).
-Fort Powhatan was built beginning in 1808 nearby at Windmill Hill.
+Fort Powhatan, a Second System coastal defense fort, was built beginning in 1808 at Windmill Hill.
 It was a 13-gun masonry fort with a water battery, barracks, magazines, and a blockhouse.
 It was still unfinished in 1811, but by 1814 had 22 guns mounted.
 It was never attacked by the British.
-It was no longer in use by 1830.
-The brick magazines still exist, and possibly traces of the water battery near the river bank.
-The Confederates built an earthwork battery nearby in 1862 (still exists), using the same name.
+It was no longer reported in use by 1830.
+The brick magazines still exist, as well as the water battery on the river bank.
+The Confederates built an earthwork battery on top of the bluff in 1862 (still exists), using the same name as the older fort.
 The Union captured it in 1863, and was unsuccessfully attacked by Confederates in 1864.
 Located on the James River just downriver from Flowerdew Hundred Plantation, east of the mouth of Flowerdew Hundred Creek.
 On private property (Fort Powhatan Gun Club).
+State marker located on VA 10 east of County Rt.
+614.

 Flowerdew Hundred Fort